Our rules and

 2. Animals eligible for registration are:

-- Animals born in a registered herd or a herd subsequently registered by the herd owner and within the age specified in Regulation 4.
+a.
+Animals born in a registered herd or a herd subsequently registered by the herd owner and within the age specified in Regulation 4.

-- Graded-up animals bred and supplied under a written pre-arranged contract between a cattle breeder and a Registered Owner.
+b.
+Graded-up animals bred and supplied under a written pre-arranged contract between a cattle breeder and a Registered Owner.
 Such contract to be presented at the time of application for registration of the said animals by the Registered Owner, together with artificial insemination dockets/certificates as set out in Regulation 18.

-- Purebred animals born from recipient cows obtained under contracted ovum transplant arrangements between the owner of the donor cow and a Registered Herd Owner.
+c.
+Purebred animals born from recipient cows obtained under contracted ovum transplant arrangements between the owner of the donor cow and a Registered Herd Owner.

 NOTE: Unregistered heifer calves may not be purchased from unregistered breeders for registration in a Registered Herd Owner’s own herd unless bred under contract in Regulation 2 (b).

 3. Application for registration of an animal in a Purebred or Grading-up Register shall be made on a form approved by Council and shall show the name of the animal (where applicable), sex, the name and registered number of its sire and the name and registered number of its dam.
 Each animal accepted by the Council for entry in the Register shall be allotted a registered number.